patters-match/z88/readme.txt

 implemented using native Z80 machine code (Zilog Z80 assembly language).
 All Z80 assembler source code is provided in *.asm files and needs to be compiled using the Z80 Cross Module Assembler, Mpm.
-Usually, several compiled binaries are combined into a single binary file, using MakeApp.
+Usually, several compiled binaries are combined into a single binary file, using Z88Card.

 -- Compiling Mpm --